100% Ginuwine

 100% Ginuwine is the second studio album from American R&B recording artist Ginuwine.
 It was released on March 16, 1999, on 550 Music and distributed through Epic Records.
-The album peaked at number 5 on the U.S. Billboard 200 and reached the second spot on the R&B Albums chart.
+The album peaked at number 5 on the US Billboard 200 and reached the second spot on the R&B Albums chart.
 The album was certified Gold in June 1999 and double Platinum by August 2000.
-It featured the hit singles "Same Ol' G", "What's So Different?", "So Anxious", and "None of Ur Friends Business".
+It featured the singles "Same Ol' G", "What's So Different?", "So Anxious", and "None of Ur Friends Business".